How to track your team’s time off

 On the other hand, weekends are marked by a lighter shade of gray.

-By hovering above the dark gray area, you can see which holiday it is.
+Hovering above the dark gray area lets you see which holiday it is.

 It’s important to note that when people request time off, holidays and weekends (or other non-working days) don’t count.

-As you can see, a time-tracking tool like Clockify is the best way to track employee time off, no matter your leave policy.
+As you could probably have seen from the examples above, a time-tracking tool like Clockify can help you track employee time off, no matter your leave policy.

-That said, apart from vacations, holidays, and sick days, you can manage many other specific types of leave, such as:
+That being said, apart from vacations, holidays, and sick days, Clockify lets you manage many other specific types of leave, such as:

 Now, let’s take a look at some more specific types of time off and how you would configure them in Clockify.